 Mamata congratulates AAP, says mandate in Delhi against

-She was referring to the attacks on Jamia Milia Islamia and JNU students and incidents of molestation of Gargi College students in Delhi.
-BJP will face similar results in the 2021 assembly polls in Bengal, Banerjee said.

 "BJP is losing one election after another - this has been an ongoing trend.
 It began in Maharashtra, then in Jharkhand and now in Delhi.
-Everywhere the trend is very clear - the people are rejecting BJP and its politics of hatred," Banerjee told reporters in Howrah.
-Claiming that the people had voted against CAA and NRC in the Delhi polls, Banerjee said there are important issues like unemployment, economy, industry, price hike and development but the Centre is focussing only on the politics of hatred.
+Everywhere, the trend is very clear - the people are rejecting BJP and its politics of hatred," she told reporters in Howrah.
+Claiming that people voted against CAA and NRC in the Delhi polls, Banerjee said there are important issues like unemployment, economy and price hikes, but the Centre is focused only on the politics of hatred.

 "Arrogance and the politics of vendetta have crossed all limits since BJP returned to power at the Centre for the second consecutive time.
 The country is burning," she said.
-On the dismal performance by Congress in the Delhi polls, Banerjee said Congress scores wherever regional parties are not strong enough to counter the BJP.
+On the dismal performance by the Congress in Delhi, the chief minister said it scores wherever regional parties are not strong enough to counter the BJP.

 "Congratulations @ArvindKejriwal as #DelhiResults show @AamAadmiParty all set to win #DelhiElection2020 with a thumping majority yet again.
-Leaders playing on faith through hate speech & divisive politics should take a cue, as only those who deliver on their promises are rewarded," she tweeted.
-Addressing a rally in Bankura district, Banerjee, who is among the harshest critics of BJP, mocked the saffron party over its string of defeats in the assembly polls post 2019 Parliamentary polls and said it has "got a befitting reply for torturing students and women in New Delhi".
+Leaders playing on faith through hate speech & divisive politics should take a cue, as only those who deliver on their promises are rewarded," she said.
+Addressing a rally in Bankura district, Banerjee, who is among the harshest critics of the BJP, mocked the saffron party over its string of defeats in assembly elections post the 2019 Parliamentary polls, and said it has "got a befitting reply for torturing students and women in New Delhi".

 Banerjee and Kejriwal have shared a cordial relationship over the years.
-The Delhi chief minister had come out in support of his West Bengal counterpart during the general elections in 2019 and also during her face-off with the Centre over the erstwhile Kolkata police chief Rajeev Kumar.
-Banerjee on her part had condemned attacks on Kejriwal during the general elections and lashed out at BJP over the issue.
+The Delhi chief minister had come out in support of his West Bengal counterpart during the general elections in 2019, and also during her face-off with the Centre over the erstwhile Kolkata police chief Rajeev Kumar.
+The Trinamool Congress chief, on her part, had condemned attacks on Kejriwal during the Lok Sabha elections and lashed out at the BJP over the issue.

-The TMC had also thrown its weight behind AAP for the Delhi polls..
+The TMC had also thrown its weight behind AAP for the Delhi polls.
+"It (the BJP) is gradually becoming stateless.
+It is being vanquished everywhere.
+In the (West Bengal) assembly polls in 2021, we will perform its last rites," she asserted.

+"Today, we are very happy that despite the bigotry and narrow-minded politics of hatred, it has turned out to be a victory of the people.
+Money cannot save BJP." the CM said.
+Banerjee charged the saffron party with using "so- called" NGOs and religious organisations to spread lies.

+Referring to the BJP making inroads in Bankura area in the general elections, Banerjee said it was her government which had brought back peace in the Maoist-hit Junglemahal area.
+"Now, after the BJP entered this area (winning the Lok Sabha seat), again the politics of bloodbath has started...
+If you want peace, support TMC," she said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)